pangpang20/docs.getdbt.com/website/blog/2024-11-27-test-smarter-part-2.md

 ### Sources

-Tests applied to your sources should indicate **fixable-at-the-source-system** issues**.** If your source tests flag source system issues that aren’t fixable, remove the test and mitigate the problem in your staging layer instead.
+Tests applied to your sources should indicate *fixable-at-the-source-system* issues.
+If your source tests flag source system issues that aren’t fixable, remove the test and mitigate the problem in your staging layer instead.

 :::info
 💡 A note on what we mean by *fixable*: We consider a "fixable-at-the-source-system" issue to be something that: